yadudoc/cloud_kotta/wos_hack/howto.rst

 ^^^

 The XML data is highly relational, and is suited to a RDBMS environment.
 The xml has been ingested to a MySQL database (InnoDB engine).
 Please use the schema below to interact with this database, from within Kotta.

+Here's a sample job that simply lists the tables in the *wos_hack* database.

 .. code-block:: json